-Comparing the denoised responses (Fig. 12c) with each other one can also observe collinear contextual interactions in the model.
-The response to the central Gabor is stronger when it is flanked by collinear Gabors (upper row) than when the flankers have random orientations (bottom row), even though the flankers fall well outside the receptive field of the central neuron.
-This type of contextual interaction has been the subject of much study recently (see e.g. Kapadia et al., 1995, 2000; Polat et al., 1998) and is hypothesized to be related to contour integration, although such a relation is not certain.
+Note how the noise reduction step supresses responses to 'spurious' edges, while emphasizing the responses that are part of the collinear arrangement.
+Such response enhancement to contours is the defining characteristic of many proposed computational models of contour integration, see for example (Grossberg and Mingolla, 1985; Li, 1999; Neumann and Sepp, 1999).
+Comparing the denoised responses (Figure 12c) with each other one can also observe collinear contextual interactions in the model.
+The response to the central gabor is stronger when it is flanked by collinear gabors (upper row) than when the flankers have random orientations (bottom row), even though the flankers fall well outside the receptive field of the central neuron.
+This type of contextual interactions have been the subject of much study recently (see e.g. (Kapadia et al., 1995; Polat et al., 1998; Kapadia et al., 2000)), and are hypothesized to be related to contour integration, although such a relation is not certain.